 Bar Mutual recognises the difficulties faced by barristers returning to practice following a long-term illness.
 Bar Mutual tries to be as accommodating as possible to ensure that Members have appropriate protection at reasonable cost while they rebuild their practice.
 As all individual circumstances are different, Members need to speak to the Managers to agree the best way forward in their individual circumstances.

-Complete and return the Barrister Movement Form.
+If you are moving chambers, please complete and return the Barrister Movement Form.
 Premiums and cover are not affected, but it is important that Bar Mutual’s records are up to date.

 Members who have been provided with cover in excess of £500,000 in any of the three years of practice preceding their retirement can opt to purchase six years’ run-off cover at the highest limit of cover maintained during that period.
 This cover costs 75% of the average annual premium paid during that period.